Q-groupoids and their cohomology: Graded groupoids and -groupoids

-\begin{rmk}As in Remark \ref{algtoq}, we may consider the subcategory of degree $1$ $Q$-groupoids.
-The statement of Remark \ref{algtoq} directly generalizes to the following: \emph{The $[-1]$ functor is an equivalence of categories from the category of $\LA$-groupoids to the category of degree $1$ $Q$-groupoids.} \end{rmk}
+\begin{rmk}The $[-1]$ functor from the category of $\LA$-groupoids to the category of $Q$-groupoids is faithful and full, so the statement of Example \ref{algtoq} directly generalizes as follows: \emph{The $[-1]$ functor is an isomorphism of categories from the category of $\LA$-groupoids to the category of degree $1$ $Q_1$-groupoids.} \end{rmk}

 By applying Theorem \ref{thm:latoq} to the tangent prolongation groupoid (\ref{eqn:tangent}) and the cotangent prolongation groupoid (\ref{eqn:cotangent}), we immediately obtain the examples $[-1]TG \arrows [-1]TM$, when $G \arrows M$ is a groupoid, and $[-1]T^*G \arrows [-1]A^*$, when $G \arrows M$ is a Poisson groupoid.
 These examples are described in more detail in \S\ref{sec:tangent} and \S\ref{sec:cotangent}, respectively.